By Jan Xie

-I met some of my best friends — who are now also my cofounders — Daniel, Terry and Kevin during my years working as a software engineer working on Ruby on Rails.
+I met some of my best friends— Daniel, Terry and Kevin, during my years working as a software engineer working on Ruby on Rails.
 We also worked together on a podcast about software development called Teahour.fm.

 Together we have all contributed and built open source software projects in the crypto space including the open-source Peatio Exchange — which is used by many crypto exchanges, Spark Pool — the world’s third largest ETH mining pool, and imToken — the world’s largest Ethereum wallet.

 In 2016 many of my peers in the crypto space started working on public blockchains and building the next generation of the internet, while permissioned blockchains turned more into local area networks for enterprise customers.
 Personally I always believed that we need consensus at a different level and scope.
 We need both permissionless blockchains and permissioned blockchains to create a whole new internet.